mashyko/DCGAN_examples/README.md

-# DCGAN_examples
+# DCGAN & CycleGAN examples
-Examples of DCGANs
+Examples of GANs models
 Python implementation using Pytorch or Tensorflow